hmcts/hmcts-dev-test-backend/README.md

 ## 🧪 Testing

 In order to run the unit tests, use the `./gradlew test` command.
 This will execute all tests in the project.

+## Improvements on existing code (no new major features or API endpoints)
+- **Add API Documentation**: Integrate Swagger for interactive API documentation
+- **Improve Test Coverage**: Add integration tests and increase unit test coverage
+- **Create an Enum for Status**: Replace String status field with an Enum to enforce valid values (NEW, IN_PROGRESS, CLOSED, PENDING) and prevent invalid data
+- **Use the DTO for Layering**: Separate API layer from database by using CaseDTO in the controller instead of the Case entity directly